- Date of Incident

-After reports in April 2017 indicated that the Justice Department would seek to prosecute WikiLeaks and its editor Julian Assange for its publishing activities, Attorney General Jeff Sessions told a group of reporters that arresting Assange was “a priority.”
+After reports in April 2017 indicated that the Justice Department would seek to prosecute WikiLeaks and its editor Julian Assange for its publishing activities, Attorney General Jeff Sessions told a group of reporters on April 20 that arresting Assange was "a priority."

 “We are going to step up our effort and already are stepping up our efforts on all leaks," Sessions said.
 "This is a matter that’s gone beyond anything I’m aware of.
 We have professionals that have been in the security business of the United States for many years that are shocked by the number of leaks and some of them are quite serious.”